Work permits for employees in Hong Kong: A complete guide for employers [2024]

 • Offer and acceptance of employment: Before the visa application process can begin, the applicant must have a confirmed job offer from a Hong Kong company.
 This means that the applicant and the employer have agreed on the terms of employment, including the remuneration package and the job role's details.

-• Application submission: The employing company typically initiates the work visa application by submitting an application form (ID 990A) along with the applicant's form (ID 990B) and the following documents to the Hong Kong Immigration Department: copies of the applicant's passport, proof of academic qualifications and relevant work experience, and a copy of the employment contract showing details of the job position, salary, contract duration, and other terms and conditions.
+• Application submission: The employing company typically initiates the work visa application by submitting an employer application form (ID 990B), and the worker completes the applicant's form (ID 990A).
+The following documents need to be submitted to the Hong Kong Immigration Department: copies of the applicant's passport, proof of academic qualifications and relevant work experience, and a copy of the employment contract (offer letter) showing details of the job position, salary, contract duration, and other terms and conditions.

 • Application review: The Hong Kong Immigration Department reviews the application and supporting documents.
 During this phase, the department may ask for additional documents or information.

 • Visa issuance: If the application is successful, the Immigration Department issues a visa/entry permit label.
-The label must be affixed to a blank visa page in the applicant's valid travel document before they arrive in Hong Kong.
 Once they arrive, their work visa is activated, and they can legally begin employment.

 • Renewal of visa: It's essential to remember that all work visas in Hong Kong are time-limited.
-So, if the employment continues beyond the visa's expiry date, a renewal application must be submitted at least four weeks before it expires.
+So, if the employment continues beyond the visa's expiry date, a renewal application must be submitted before the current visa expires.

-• Dependent visa applications: If the employee plans to relocate to Hong Kong with family members, separate dependent visa applications should be submitted for each family member.
+• Dependent visa applications: If the employee plans to relocate to Hong Kong with family members, they can apply to bring their spouses or children under the age of 18.

 Remember, each application is reviewed on its merits, and it's crucial to ensure that all information provided is accurate and complete to avoid unnecessary delays or possible rejection of the application.
 It's also advisable to seek legal advice before starting the application process.